Jon D. Glassman: Missile defense

 Glassman has been instrumental in forwarding missile defense systems through the NATO and European area, as well as Africa, in his role with Northrop Grumman, in conjunction with the U.S. National Defense University.

+2020 U.S. Presidential Election

+In 2020, Glassman, along with over 130 other former Republican national security officials, signed a statement that asserted that President Trump was unfit to serve another term, and "To that end, we are firmly convinced that it is in the best interest of our nation that Vice President Joe Biden be elected as the next President of the United States, and we will vote for him."